munificent/craftinginterpreters/book/a-map-of-the-territory.md

 If you've ever wondered how [GCC][] supports so many crazy languages and architectures, like Modula-3 on Motorola 68k, now you know.
 Language front ends target one of a handful of IRs, mainly [GIMPLE][] and [RTL][].
-Then target backends like the one for 68k take those IRs and produce native code.
+Target backends like the one for 68k then take those IRs and produce native code.

 [gcc]: https://en.wikipedia.org/wiki/GNU_Compiler_Collection
 [gimple]: https://gcc.gnu.org/onlinedocs/gccint/GIMPLE.html